Here is a brief overview of what the class is and how it works. You may also want to see the Getting Started page.

 - On Monday: the workbook is due.
 See Workbooks.

 Announcements will be made on Canvas - you should configure Canvas to notify you about announcements.
+We also use Canvas for quizzes and surveys (a survey is a quiz that Canvas does not compute your grade) and for its caldenar.

 See Policies for details.